MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/alignment.md

 Note the text comes _after_ the image in the code, but the results shows the text as _before_ on the left.

+Note that this only works because of the `width` attribute on the `img` tag.
+Something like the `div` tag won't have that.
+And using `style` to set width will work on a static site but not in plain GitHub markdown.

 #### Code

 ```markdown